t4d-gmbh/Weekend-Out/README_solutions.md

 - Keep the suggested branch name as is, and checkout the newly created branch on your device.

+- On the webinterface of your repository, first switch to the view of the newly created branch (in the same line as the "Code" button towards the very left, select the branch name from the dropdown).

-- Create a new markdown file for Carol's drone list and add the items she mentionned in her comment.
+- When viewing the content of the new branch, create a new markdown file for Carol's drone list (by clicking on the `+` button next to "Code") and add the items she mentioned in her comment.

 - Once you’ve made your changes, push them to the remote repository.